Last updated on November 11, 2019

 Wisdom on tap

 Your instructors are a wealth of tips, tricks and advice on pretty much anything to do with music and the industry.
-Don’t be afraid to pick their brains every time you have a question, they’ll be happy you asked, and more importantly you could save yourself years of going round in circles.
+Don’t be afraid to pick their brains every time you have a question, they’ll be happy you asked, and more importantly you could save yourself years of going around in circles.
 Bear in mind also that great guitar players don’t necessarily make great teachers when other people’s material is thrust upon them.
 Get them talking about their own experiences or how they learned stuff and the wisdom will literally flow out.

 Hanging out with guitarists